WHAT IS POEGTAP?

 'Peace and love' is, of course, an idea that is embraced by many religions and non-religious belief systems.
 It is a vision that Jesus spent his life outlining and promoting - a vision for what he called “The Kingdom of Heaven’ - in other words a heavenly kind of place where earthly values did not hold sway - a kingdom of peace and goodwill.

-So exploring this vision, and the teaching behind it, along with other wisdom of the ages, is our second thread, and a part of our Humanifesto.
+So our second thread, and one part of our Humanifesto, is exploring this vision, and the teaching behind it, along with other wisdom of the ages, and getting to know and understand 'the reason for the season'.